 Every year there are news reports about the pressures facing our healthcare systems – in the UK and globally.
 Pressures come from a variety of sources including an ageing population and increasing prevalence of chronic conditions.
 Admitting people to hospital can lead to lengthy hospital stays, increased frailty and loss of independence, and risk of hospital-acquired infections.

-The questions GPs face is: When is the right time to admit patients to hospital?
+The questions GPs face are: When is the right time to admit patients to hospital?
 How can we avoid adding more pressure and avoidable health complications to a system already under strain?

-Many GP Surgeries across the UK have implemented software which identifies patients at high-risk of emergency admission to hospital, by calculating a "risk score" for every individual patient, based on previous admissions, underlying conditions and medicaitons.
+Many GP Surgeries across the UK have implemented software which identifies patients at high risk of emergency admission to hospital, by calculating a "risk score" for every individual patient, based on previous admissions, underlying conditions and medications.
 This intervention – called predictive risk stratification - allows GPs to identify people who may benefit from an early intervention in order to prevent unplanned (emergency) admissions to hospital.